aws/sagemaker-python-sdk/README.rst

 SageMaker Autopilot
 -------------------

-Amazon SageMaker Autopilot is an automated machine learning (commonly referred to as AutoML) solution for tabular datasets.
-It automatically trains and tunes the best machine learning models for classification or regression based on your data, and host a serials of models on an Inference Pipeline.
+Amazon SageMaker Autopilot is an automated machine learning solution (commonly referred to as "AutoML") for tabular datasets.
+It automatically trains and tunes the best machine learning models for classification or regression based on your data, and hosts a series of models on an Inference Pipeline.

 For more information about SageMaker Autopilot, see `SageMaker Autopilot`_.